panjanek/slime-3d/README.md

-# slime-3d
+# Slime simulation in 3d
-Slime simulation in 3d
+work in progress...